desxtra/suomi-bot/README.md

-# Character.AI Discord Bot
+# Character.AI Suomi KP-31 Discord Bot

-A Discord bot that brings Character.AI conversations to your Discord server!
+A Discord bot that brings Suomi Kp-31 to your Discord server/

 ## Features

-- Chat with Character.AI characters directly in Discord
+- Chat with Suomi directly in Discord
 - Maintain conversation context per user
 - Support for mentions, direct messages, and commands
 - Easy setup with environment variables
+- Gunsmoke Reminder

 ## Setup Instructions